-Customer relationships Trademarks Computer software Useful lives 10 years $10 \sim 15$ years $3 \sim 5$ years Amortization method Amortized on a Amortized on a Amortized on a used straight-line basis straight-line basis straight- line basis Internally generated Acquired Acquired Acquired or acquired
+Trademarks Computer software

+Useful lives $10\sim15$ years $3\sim$ 5 years

+Amortization method Amortized on a Amortized on a

+used straight-line basis straight-line basis

+Internally generated or Acquired Acquired

+acquired

 (16) Impairment of non-financial assets

 The Group assesses at the end of each reporting period whether there is any indication that an asset in the scope of IAS 36 Impairment of Assets may be impaired.
 If any such indication exists, or when annual impairment testing for an asset is required, the Group estimates the asset's recoverable amount.
 An asset's recoverable amount is the higher of an asset's or cash-generating unit's ("CGU") fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
 Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.